kosmikgirl/kosmikgirl/README.md

 :book: &nbsp; In continuous process of keep learning Front End Technologies.
 React lover.
 Learning Lit.dev and Vue3.

-:mag_right: &nbsp; I’m looking to collaborate on a company that is aligned with my purpose.
-That's right, I want to help to make this world a better place to live.
+:mag_right: &nbsp; I’m not looking for something specific right now.
+I just want to do whatever is aligned with my purpose.
+I want to do whatever needs to be done to make this world a better place to live.
+Main focus on building websites or apps to conscious companies/start-ups/scale ups that understand why life-work balance is extremely important for our quality of life as human beings.

 ⚡ &nbsp; Fun facts: I'm an enthusiastic of life coaching and development.
 Help other people makes me feel more alive.
 Also, I am one of the founders of a specialty coffee shop in Buenos Aires.
 Eternal love for good coffee and people.